suchanek/proteusPy/paper/paper.md

 ```console
 $ make tests
 ```
-The modules will 1) run pytest for the main modules and 2) performdocstring tests.
+The modules will 1) run pytest for the main modules and 2) perform docstring tests.
 This will result in a number of disulfide visualization windows to open.
 Simply close them.
-If all goes normally there will be no errors.
+If all goes normally there will be no errors. (you may need to install ``pytest`` via ``pip install pytest``.

 # General Usage